 6.- Know your audience

 To be able to connect with your audience, the first thing you should do is to know and understand it to a level that allows you to determine which are the messages and contents that can best meet your needs and expectations.
-Therefore you should ask yourself questions such as what interests do they have, how can I help them meet their needs?
+Therefore you should ask yourself questions such as what interests do they have, how can I help them achieve their needs?

-If the content you make is not attractive to your audience then there will be no clicks and your CTR will be insignificant.
+If the content you make is not attractive to your audience, then there will be no clicks, and your CTR will be insignificant.

 One way to know the needs of your target audience is to ask directly.
 Facebook, Twitter, Instagram have survey tools that can help you get to know your concerns better.

 Another way to reach your audience is to analyze what your competition does on social networks, what it publishes and what results at the level of interaction have the contents that are making it reach its followers.
 It is not about copying the ideas of your competition but to analyze to what extent your brand can create a unique, original and high added value content that makes a particular difference concerning your competition and puts you in a much more relevant plane to Your target audience.

 In short, we cannot indicate with certainty what impact the CTR has on SEO and what algorithms come into play to a better position since they are continually evolving.